Wahaj-Ali/maths-magicians/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks to our friend [Lucas](https://github.com/Lucash2022) for a his help to set up the react-app correctly.
+Thanks to my friend [ELOUARDY](https://github.com/codehass) for a his help to set up the tests for the App.
+We both worked in pair-programming activity to create tests using Jest and React Testing Library.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>